ktogre/My_blockchain_dev_journey/practical_phase_RemixIDE/contracts/README.md

 This repository tracks my hands-on progress as I learn and practice writing smart contracts using Remix IDE.

-> NOTE: This repo does not use a full local development environment (like Hardhat or Foundry) yet as my skill is yet to reach that level(I mean common, I am justing starting this).
+> NOTE: This repo does not use a full local development environment (like Hardhat or Foundry) yet as my skill is yet to reach that level.
 > All contracts are written, compiled, and tested directly in [Remix IDE](https://remix.ethereum.org/).

 ---